spmcginnis/HealthDataFrontend/health-data-app/README.md

 - Loads leaflet.js map into map view
 - Automated build script
 - Build script generates data cache
+- Use cached data instead of db when db is not available (for sample)
+- Escape CRUD functions with an alert message when in production mode

 # ng info